 Law School Application Deadline

-Law schools receive LSAT scores approximately 6 weeks after the LSAT test day.
-If you take the October LSAT law schools will have your score around mid-November.
+Law schools may search LSAT scores as soon as they are calculated and made available to you, which occurs approximately 2-3 weeks after the LSAT test day.
+They access these scores through the Candidate Referral Service, which you should definitely sign up for after registering for the test.
+This allows you to be "matched" with certain law schools, many of which will offer you unsolicited fee waivers after your score is published.
+If you take the October LSAT, law schools will have your score later that month.
 That is a reasonable time to apply.
-In general, you want to apply before the end of the year, which means it is usually best to take the test in June or October, if not before, of the admissions cycle year in which you are applying.
+In general, you want to apply before the end of the year, which means it is usually best to take the test by October of the admissions cycle year in which you are applying.

-As between June and October, there are advantages and disadvantages to each.
+Between taking the test in the summer versus waiting until October, there are advantages and disadvantages to each.
 For those who are still in college, taking the June LSAT would require preparation during the end of the spring semester, right around final exam study time, whereas taking the October LSAT would require preparation over the summer and the beginning of the fall semester when there is likely more free time to prepare.
-On the other hand, taking the LSAT in June allows time for one “mess-up.”
-For example, if circumstances force you to miss the June LSAT, or if your performance on the June test causes you to cancel the test, you can take the test in October and still be able to have your completed application to law schools at the beginning of the application window.
-Likewise, if you want to give yourself ample time to retake the test in case you would like to try to get a better score, you should first take the test in June.
-This will allow you to retake the test in October or December.
+On the other hand, taking the LSAT in the summer allows time for one “mess-up.”
+For example, if circumstances force you to miss a summer LSAT, or if your performance on the test causes you to cancel your score, you can take the test in October and still be able to have your completed application to law schools at the beginning of the application window.
+Likewise, if you want to give yourself ample time to retake the test in case you would like to try to get a better score, you should first take the test in the summer.
+This will allow you to retake the test in the fall.

 Take the LSAT only if you have enough time to adequately prepare for it.
 You will need at least 8-12 weeks to prepare for the LSAT.
 The LSAT is not like a college exam for which you can "cram" at the last minute.
 It takes weeks and weeks of preparation to master the various types of LSAT questions and to condition yourself mentally and physically to handle the rigors of LSAT test day.
 If you have eight weeks or less to prepare, consider taking the December test, which most schools also accept.